Steps to Follow Immediately After a Motor Vehicle Accident:

 - Never give a recorded statement to the other driver’s insurance Adjustor!

 Usually between 24 to 48 hours following the accident, the other driver’s insurance Adjustor will attempt to contact you.
 The reasoning is because they will try to get a recorded statement that can be used against you.
 A typical practice is that they will also offer you some form of a minimal settlement in order to avoid the case completely and dispose of it.
 Do not reveal anything.
-Only tell them that you are represented by Cantor Crane, and your accident lawyer will contact them on your behalf.
+Only tell them that you are represented by Cantor Injury Lawyers, and your accident lawyer will contact them on your behalf.

 - Photograph the accident scene.

 Once you have exited your vehicle, take photos of the accident scene.
 If you are unable to, ask a family member.
 Include important markings such as landmarks, signs, buildings, and other distinctive markings that will be easy to identify and describe.
 Include photos of damage to the environment such as skid marks, damage to landscaping, and small car parts on the ground.
 Take photos from several distances.
 Spare no time taking photos of the scene, as time will alter the scene from its original state.
-Cantor Crane will send our accident investigator to photograph the scene for you if you have already retained us.
+Cantor Injury Lawyers will send our accident investigator to photograph the scene for you if you have already retained us.

 - Take pictures of damage to the vehicle.

 Once again, immediately start taking pictures of the accident and any elements that can help support your case.
 Take hundreds if necessary, from every possible angle, close up and far away, and of your vehicle and the damage to it.
 Photograph any parts that fall from your vehicle.
-If necessary, Cantor Crane will gladly go to the impound yard and take care of the job for you.
+If necessary, Cantor Injury Lawyers will gladly go to the impound yard and take care of the job for you.
 There is no maximum amount of photos you can take.

 - Record your injuries with photo / video.